GoogleCloudPlatform/community/tutorials/auto-data-tokenize/index.md

 To minimize the risk of handling large volumes of sensitive data, you can use an automated data transformation pipeline to create de-identified datasets that can be used for migrating from on-premise to cloud or keep a de-identified replica for Analytics.
 Cloud DLP can inspect the data for sensitive information when the dataset has not been characterized, by using [more than 100 built-in classifiers](https://cloud.google.com/dlp/docs/infotypes-reference).

 One of the daunting challenges during data migration to cloud is to manage sensitive data.
-The sensitive data can be in structured forms like analytics tables or unstructured like chat history or transcruiption recrods.
+The sensitive data can be in structured forms like analytics tables or unstructured like chat history or transcruiption records.
 One needs to use Cloud DLP to identify sensitive data from both of these kinds of sources, followed by tokenizing the sensitive parts.

 Tokenizing structured data can be optimnized for cost and speed by using representative samples for each of the columns to categorize the kind of information, followed by bulk encryption of sensitive columns.
 This approach recuces cost of using Cloud DLP, by limiting the use to classification of a small representative sample, instead of all the records.
 The throughput and cost of tokenization can be optimized by using envelope encryption for columns classified as sensitive.